Buhoma Gorilla Trekking

 Best time to go for Buhoma Gorilla Trekking

-Buhoma sector and all other areas of Bwindi Impenetrable National Park are open all through the year.
+The Buhoma sector and all other areas of Bwindi Impenetrable National Park are open all year round.
 However, there’s something delightful about each season.
-However, the dry season (June to September and December to February) is particularly good.
+However, the dry season (June to September and December to February) is perfect.
 Rain showers are still lower, and forest trails are easier to explore when searching for the Giant Apes.

-The rains are heavier during the wet season- March to May, October to November, which make forest trails muddy and slippery to explore while searching for the mountain gorillas.
-While it is more challenging to walk through the forest during this time, there are several advantages that include fewer crowds along the trails, cheaper gorilla tours (as many lodges offer discounted prices).
+The rains are heavier during the wet seasons – March to May and October to November – which makes forest trails muddy and slippery to explore while searching for the mountain gorillas.
+While it is more challenging to walk through the forest during this time, several advantages include fewer crowds along the trails and cheaper gorilla tours (as many lodges offer discounted prices).

 What to pack for Buhoma Gorilla Trekking

-Buhoma sector of Bwindi Impenetrable National Park is close to the Equator, and the average rainfall is typically between 1400 and 1900 mm.
-Considering the rapid weather changes, it is important to always be prepared for your Buhoma gorilla trekking tour.
+The Buhoma sector of Bwindi Impenetrable National Park is located near the Equator, and the average rainfall is typically between 1,400 and 1,900 mm.
+Considering the rapid weather changes, it is essential always to be prepared for your Buhoma gorilla trekking tour.

-For this reason, we recommend packing long sleeve shirts and pants, sturdy hiking boots and long socks, lightweight rain jacket, gardening gloves, a hat, and sunglasses.
-You also need toiletries (lotion, hair comb/brush, toothpaste and toothbrush, and hand sanitizer), a waterproof sunscreen, an insect repellant, a pair of binoculars, a backpack, a good camera and extra memory card, among others.
+For this reason, we recommend packing long sleeve shirts and pants, sturdy hiking boots and long socks, a lightweight rain jacket, gardening gloves, a hat, and sunglasses.
+You will also need toiletries (lotion, hair comb/brush, toothpaste and toothbrush, and hand sanitiser), a waterproof sunscreen, an insect repellent, a pair of binoculars, a backpack, a good camera, and an extra memory card, among other essentials.

 How do I get to Buhoma for gorilla trekking?

-There are two main transport methods for getting to the Buhoma sector of Bwindi Impenetrable National Park.
+There are two primary transportation methods for reaching the Buhoma sector of Bwindi Impenetrable National Park.

 For the Buhoma sector, access is via daily scheduled flights operated by Aerolink from Entebbe International Airport to Kihihi Airstrip, followed by a two-hour road transfer from the Airstrip to the Lodge/or the sector.

-You can also reach the Buhoma sector of Bwindi from the Ugandan Capital, Kampala.
-A 480-kilometer journey via the Towns of Mbarara, Ntungamo, Rukungiri, and Kihihi.
+You can also reach the Buhoma sector of Bwindi from the Ugandan Capital, Kampala—a 480-kilometre journey via the Towns of Mbarara, Ntungamo, Rukungiri, and Kihihi.
 If coming via Public transport from Kampala, take a bus to Kanungu, then catch a cab or boda boda taxi from Kanungu to Buhoma.